Carlos Fuentes

-Carlos Fuentes Macías (/ˈfwɛnteɪs/; /es/; November 11, 1928 – May 15, 2012) was a Mexican novelist and essayist.
+Carlos Fuentes Macías (/ˈfwɛnteɪs/; /es/; November 11, 1928 – May 15, 2012) was a Mexican novelist, essayist and ambassador to France.
 Among his works are The Death of Artemio Cruz (1962), Aura (1962), Terra Nostra (1975), The Old Gringo (1985) and Christopher Unborn (1987).
 In his obituary, The New York Times described Fuentes as "one of the most admired writers in the Spanish-speaking world" and an important influence on the Latin American Boom, the "explosion of Latin American literature in the 1960s and '70s", while The Guardian called him "Mexico's most celebrated novelist".
 His many literary honors include the Miguel de Cervantes Prize as well as Mexico's highest award, the Belisario Domínguez Medal of Honor (1999).
 He was often named as a likely candidate for the Nobel Prize in Literature, though he never won.

 Life and career

 Fuentes was born in Panama City, the son of Berta Macías and Rafael Fuentes, the latter of whom was a Mexican diplomat.
 As the family moved for his father's career, Fuentes spent his childhood in various Latin American capital cities, an experience he later described as giving him the ability to view Latin America as a critical outsider.
 From 1934 to 1940, Fuentes' father was posted to the Mexican Embassy in Washington, D.C., where Carlos attended English-language school, eventually becoming fluent.
 He also began to write during this time, creating his own magazine, which he shared with apartments on his block.

 In 1938, Mexico nationalized foreign oil holdings, leading to a national outcry in the U.S.; he later pointed to the event as the moment in which he began to understand himself as Mexican.
 In 1940, the Fuentes family was transferred to Santiago, Chile.
 There, he first became interested in socialism, which would become one of his lifelong passions, in part through his interest in the poetry of Pablo Neruda.
 He lived in Mexico for the first time at the age of 16, when he went to study law at the National Autonomous University of Mexico (UNAM) in Mexico City with an eye toward a diplomatic career.
 During this time, he also began working at the daily newspaper Hoy and writing short stories.
 He later attended the Graduate Institute of International Studies in Geneva.